devrajashwin/No-more-fighting-with-ads-in-YouTube-/README.md

 ## Features:
 - Watch YouTube without ads
 - Compatible with Google TV
-- Support VP9, AV1 codecs (require official devices)
+- Support VP9, AV1 codecs (require verified devices)
 - SponsorBlock
 - Adjust video speed using the **Up and Down buttons** on the remote